rbren/vizzy/test/e2e/cases/cars/debug/visualizations/1/2/update-visualization/request.md

 In your response, please use a large markdown header to give a title to the visualization this code will generate, per the instructions in the Style Guide section.
+Be sure to put this title OUTSIDE the javascript block, above the first backticks.
-The current title is "Average Horsepower of Classic Cars Over Time".
+The current title is "Average Horsepower of Vehicles Over Time".
 You should use this as the title unless it would be completely inaccurate, or the user has explicitly requested a different title.
 If the user prompt asks you to change the title, this is the title you should change.
 Don't